readthedocs/readthedocs.org/docs/user/hosting.rst

 ==============================

 This page provides a quick overview of the *hosting features* on Read the Docs.
-These features are designed especially with documentation in mind, and several of the features can be customized for specific project needs.
+These features are designed with documentation in mind, and provide a good experience for your users.

 .. seealso::